-Cali’s geographical location in the luscious Valle del Cauca – located between the mighty Farallones National Park and the Cauca River (view videos), and less than 3 hours from the Pacific coast – making the city a perfect destination for nature lovers.
-Bird-watchers in particular will be delighted with the 103 registered endemic bird species that flock to Finca Alejandría – a bird paradise set high in a cloud forest one hour west of Cali.
-The Finca was started by Raúl Nieto and Elsa Ruíz who wanted to help recover this delicate ecosystem, in addition to allowing the public to enjoy the wildlife here.
-Cali is the Colombian city with the greatest diversity of bird species.
+Cali is located in the luscious Valle del Cauca, between the mighty Farallones National Park and the Cauca River (view videos), and less than 3 hours from the Pacific coast – making the city a perfect place for nature lovers.
+There are 103 registered endemic bird species that flock to the Finca Alejandría – a bird paradise set high in a cloud forest one hour west of Cali.
+The Finca was started by Raúl Nieto and Elsa Ruíz who wanted to help recover this delicate ecosystem whilst allowing the public to enjoy its wildlife.

 At the beginning of the 20th century, Frank M. Chapman, curator of birds at the American Museum of Natural History, conducted a series of expeditions in Colombian territory to document the country’s birdlife.
 “Colombia was selected as our first field of operations because […] it possesses a greater variety of animal life than any other part of South America of similar extent,” he wrote.
 Chapman and his colleagues traveled from Buenaventura to Santiago de Cali, dubbed “the City of Birds”.
 They chose Cali as a base camp due to its strategic location and abundant biodiversity.
-Today, Cali remains surrounded by wildlife – in fact, it is the Colombian city with the greatest bird diversity with 561 reported species.
+Today, Cali remains surrounded by wildlife – in fact, it is the Colombian city with the greatest bird diversity with 562 reported species.
 This is 25% more than in the rest of Colombia – the country that has the most bird species on earth.
 This is a positive environmental indicator, and also good for tourism: the Colombian Ministry of Commerce, Industry and Tourism expects the arrival of about 15,000 bird watchers a year, and, as Chapman already stated, the best place to observe birds is in Cali and its surroundings.